 - 1 Small Onion

 - 50g Butter

 - Bring to boil a large saucepan of water.

 - Chop both sweet and normal potatoes up into small chunks, this is so they go tender more quickly.

-- Put the potatoes and carrots into the saucepan, cook until potatoes are tender or skin starts to peel away.
+- Put the potatoes and carrots into the saucepan, and cook until the potatoes are tender or the skin starts to peel away.

 - While potatoes and carrots are cooking, in a frying pan, heat up the oil.

-- Slice onions and garlic, then sautè in frying pan.
+- Slice onions and garlic, then sautè in a frying pan.

 - Once potatoes and carrots are tender, drain well.

 - Add in the sautèd onions and garlic, butter and coriander.